Sohan245/Realtic/Persichetti_OTS_CryptAnalysis/README.md

 `samples/set-i.txt` contains a one-time signature using parameters of the *i*-th line of Tab.
 2. For instance, in `sample/set-2.txt`, we have p=9857.

-## Reporting bugs, comments

-Please feel free to report any problem encountered by mail (jean-christophe[dot]deneuville[at]insa-cvl[dot]fr) or using the issues feature.